4 Speed and 5 Speed Transmissions

 NOTE: The 4 speed

 transmission had a good balls-type throwout bearing.
-The 5 speed
+The early 5 speed

 See the NEUTRAL SWITCH article on how to replace a neutral switch on a 5 speed transmission: Neutral Switch replacement.